Skip to main content

 Who: You, the agency web team, in consultation with the Search.gov team

 What: The Admin Center Domains list controls what we pull out of our index for a search on your site.
 But we also need to know what to put in to the index to begin with.
 We'll work with you to confirm the domains and subdomains you want discoverable through search.
-For example, after discussing with you, we may plan to index all of your subdomains, or just a selection of the major sections.
+For example, we may index all of your subdomains, or just a selection of the major sections.

 If you have Javascript-based content on your domains please let our team know.
 We will work with you to ensure content on those pages is successfully indexed.